commoncode/ama-bot/README.md

 ### Add your bot to workspace

-This project uses [Botkit](https://botkit.ai/docs/readme-slack.html) to connect server to Slack bot, go to http://ngrok-url/login, and click **Authorize** button, then server will be connected to slack if there is no error message in console, this process authorizes the server and stores workspace information on server.
+This project uses [Botkit](https://botkit.ai/docs/readme-slack.html) to connect server to Slack bot, go to http://{ngrok-url}/login, and click **Authorize** button, then server will be connected to slack if there is no error message in console, this process authorizes the server and stores workspace information on server.

-Only need to run this process for first time set up or deploy this project, or if local storage is removed (e.g. `.db_bot` on root directory is deleted).
+You only need to run this process for first time set up or deploy this project, or if local storage is removed (e.g. `.db_bot` on root directory is deleted).

 Create a channel for testing your bot, and invite the bot to the channel.